 Email the Hotline: email@example.com

 In order to prevent abuse of the system, we must be able to confirm an individual's diagnosis before we can contact any partners.
 This protects everyone and prevents people from using the process as a prank or in a malicious manner.
 Your personal information is confidential, and only used for medical confirmation purposes as described.
-An individual's name/personal information is never shared with partners in the disclosure assistance process.
+An individual's name/personal information is never shared with partners in the Partner Services process.